 The Raleigh MXR 16 is a well-made budget bike for kids 4 to 6.
 With a more upright body position and a coaster brake, it’s better suited for basic neighborhood riders.
 Read our review to find out why its a great buy over other budget bikes!

-BEST FOR: Aggressive riders looking for a fun, durable bike for on and off-roading adventures.
+BEST FOR: Neighborhood riders looking for a fun, durable, and reliable basic bike.

 - Lightweight for the price and size

 - Tall minimum seat height for a 16″ bike

 - Effort needed to start pedaling

 Raleigh MXR 16 Review – Results of Our Test Rides

 The Raleigh MXR 16 is a fun, reliable bike that will surely be loved by the average child enjoying new found freedom on their rides around the neighborhood.
 A basic build with a coaster brake, no hand-brakes, and standard components, the MXR isn’t top-of-the-line, but for $170 it’s a great bike for the price and certainly worth the extra expense as compared to big-box store $75 bikes.
 The MXR line is also available in 12″ and 20″ bike tire sizes.